457th Fighter Squadron: Reserve fighter operations

+The 457th Tactical Fighter Squadron was reconstituted at Carswell AFB in 1972.
+It was initially equipped with 30 F-105D Thunderstick II aircraft.
+F-105 Operations continued until the winter of 1981/1982, when the F-105s were retired and F-4D Phantom IIs arrived.
+27 F-4Ds served at Carswell, until being replaced in 1988 by F-4Es.
+26 of the gun nosed Phantoms served for three years.
+Block 25 F-16Cs arrived early in 1991, and served until 1996.
+Block 30 F-16Cs then arrived and served until the end of 2023.
+The unit converted to the F-35A Lightning II in 2024.

-Took part in Operation Deny Flight, enforcing a no-fly zone over Bosnia, in mid-1990s.
+Took part in Operation Deny Flight, enforcing a no-fly zone over Bosnia, in 1993 while flying out of Aviano AB in Italy.
 Participated in training exercises and deployments.
-Provided resources for Operation Northern Watch (1999–2000), Operation Southern Watch (2001), Operation Noble Eagle (2001–), and Operation Iraqi Freedom (2003–).
+Provided resources for Operation Northern Watch (1999–2000), Operation Southern Watch (2001), Operation Noble Eagle (2001–), and Operation Iraqi Freedom (2003–2011).

+On 26 April 2019, 16 fighters of the squadron were deployed to Romania as part of Operation Atlantic Resolve.
+They were supported by two KC-10A Extender tankers during the flight over the Atlantic to the Spangdahlem Air Base, and from there they flew to the Romanian 71st Air Base.
+The F-16s participated in the Dacian Viper 2019 exercise and remained at the base until early August.

 Global War on Terror

 Since 9/11 units and individual personnel in various career fields have supported a number of missions related to Operation Enduring Freedom, Operation Noble Eagle's homeland defense, and Operation Iraqi Freedom.
 The 457th FS ended a two-month deployment to Balad Air Base in support of Operation Iraqi Freedom in December 2005.